Rules for the recreational use of drones

 - You must always yield to other aircraft, such as aeroplanes, helicopters and gliders.
 This means that you must land immediately if you see an aircraft approaching.
-This also means that you must keep your drone away from the scene of accidents, so trauma and police helicopters can do their work.
+You should also stay away from accident scenes, since a drone can get in the way of emergency and police helicopters.

 - You can use your drone to take aerial photographs for personal use.
 This is considered ‘recreational use’.
 However, you are not allowed to violate other people’s privacy.
 For example, you are not permitted to secretly film someone.
 If you want to film or photograph a person, you must first get their permission.

 You can find all the rules on the use of drones in the Model Aircraft Order (in Dutch).

 Fines for drone operators

 If you don’t follow the rules, you can be given a warning or a fine.
 It is also possible that your drone will be confiscated.
 The amount of the fine or the type of penalty depends on the nature of the offence.
 For example, the authorities will consider whether you were using the drone recreationally or in a professional capacity.
 And whether your actions put any other people at risk.

 You are not required to have drone insurance to fly drones recreationally, though it is recommended.
 Not all types of third-party liability insurance cover damage caused by drones.
 If your drone causes damage to property or physical harm, the injured party can hold you liable.
 This is why it is important to make sure that your third-party liability insurance covers drone-related damage.

 Paying for damage caused to other people can be expensive (up to thousands of euros).